 The committee in Philadelphia was a racially integrated group that also included a (predominantly black) women’s auxiliary unit, the “Female Vigilant Association.”
 This degree of inter-racial and inter-gender organization was unheard of at the time, even in the Abolitionist movement.
 The committee also included ex-slaves.
 Amy Hester Reckless, for example, was a fugitive who went on to become a leading member of the committee in the 1840s.

+The Vigilance Committee acted as the organizational nucleus of the Underground Railroad.
 While providing strategic resources to fugitives, the committee also carried out bold interventions.
 Members of the committee orchestrated two of the most notorious slave escapes of the 1840s: 1) that of William and Ellen Craft from Georgia, who used improbable disguises to make their way to Philadelphia in 1848, and 2) that of Henry “Box” Brown from Virginia, who arranged to have himself mailed in a wooden crate to Philadelphia in 1849.
-These daring escapes were widely publicized in the antislavery movement, and these fugitives appeared in public lectures in order to rally support to the Abolitionist cause.
+These daring escapes were widely publicized in the antislavery press, and these fugitives appeared in public lectures in order to rally support to the Abolitionist cause.

 However, by the early 1850s, several waves of repression had left the committee disorganized.
-These included anti-abolitionist riots, and a string of crippling lawsuits against those who defied the Fugitive Slave Law, including participants in the Christiana Riot of 1851, wherein a slave-owner was shot and killed after attempting to capture a “fugitive.”
+These included many anti-abolitionist riots throughout the 1840s, and a string of crippling lawsuits against those who defied the Fugitive Slave Law, including participants in the Christiana Riot of 1851, wherein a slave-owner was shot and killed after attempting to capture a “fugitive.”
 A new organization was needed, so in 1852 William Still and other abolitionists established a new Vigilance Committee to fill the void left by the older, scattered one.

 Led by William Still, who had escaped from slavery as a child with his mother, the new Vigilance Committee was even more effective than its predecessor, assisting hundreds of fugitives every year in their quests for freedom.
 By the mid-1850s, Still and the immediatists had transformed Philadelphia into a crucial nerve center of the Underground Railroad, by then a massive network that spanned the U.S. and extended into Canada.
 The most prominent “conductors” of the Underground Railroad, people like Harriet Tubman and Thomas Garrett, directed hundreds of fugitives to the Philadelphia Vigilance Committee every year.